jakkaj/xIOT/Samples/HC-SR04/readme.md

 #Distance measurement using a HC-SR04 Module

-This example demonstrates how to use the xIOT library to measure distances using the HC-SR04 echo location module.
+This example demonstrates how to use the Xamling-IOT library to measure distances using the HC-SR04 echo location module.

 You can use this sample code, or you can start from scratch!
 Just install the Xamling-IOT Nuget package.